 Beau Frail is an architect, artist, and writer.
 He is the Principal of Activate Architecture, a firm based in Austin TX, that collaborates with communities, cities and clients to create socially engaged, sustainable, and beautiful spaces.
 Beau was the 2017 Association for Community Design Fellow.
 He serves on the Texas Society of Architects’ Board and the AIA National Associates Committee.
 Beau’s civic engagement includes serving as a Design Commissioner at the City of Austin and as a founding member of the Open Architecture Collaborative Austin chapter.
 He shares his art and poetry as a form of activism highlighting LGBTQ+ themes.

-Head of Global Diversity & Inclusion at Autodesk
+Diversity & Inclusion Strategic Business Partner, Autodesk